Workshop Series: Building Impactful Partnerships Between Start-ups – Corporates – Academia

 The 5 online workshops are free and we will ask for payment to confirm your participation in the physical event on Sept.
 15th

-5 Online Workshop Participation
+5 Online Workshop Participation - Registration is now closed

 - 5- Online workshops Sponsored by Innosuisse